 Before we continue, it’s important to understand the key differences between using a deodorant and an antiperspirant.
 As noted on our popular Switching to Natural Deodorant page, deodorants are used to hide or mask body odor (typically through the use of a scent or fragrance) while antiperspirants actually prevent you from sweating.

 Antiperspirants work by clogging the pores in your armpits with strong astringents, such as aluminum salts, which prevent you from perspiring.
 Basically, the aluminum acts as a plug in your sweat gland, preventing the release of sweat.
 So, what’s the problem?
 Sweating is a normal process which helps your body naturally eliminate toxins — it supports proper immune function as well as aids in preventing various diseases related to toxic overload.
 Not only are the aluminum salts interfering with your bodies natural need to sweat and release toxins from your body, but they are also leaving behind a trail of health risks each time they are applied to your skin.

 The Dangers of Aluminum

-For years, studies have shown the devastating effects that aluminum can have on our bodies.
-Aluminum has been associated with a gamut of serious health-related issues such as:
+For years, studies have shown the effects that aluminum can have on our bodies.
+Aluminum has been associated with a gamut of health issues such as:

 - Alzheimer’s Disease